Run the Jewels: RTJ4 (2018–present)

 Alongside several other artists, Run the Jewels provided music for the video game Cyberpunk 2077, released in December 2020.
 One month before the game's release, they released a song they wrote for the game called "No Save Point", accompanied by a music video which shows them performing the song within the game's world.
 They were credited as Yankee and the Brave for this song.
 Around the same time, the video game Spider-Man: Miles Morales was released, which features an instrumental version of "The Ground Below" from RTJ4 in the background during a mission.
 The duo composed the opening theme for the direct-to-video Adult Swim film, Aqua Teen Forever: Plantasm, which released on November 8, 2022.

 On October 21, 2022, the group announced a remix album of RTJ4 titled RTJ Cu4tro.
 It featured remixes from Latin artists and was released on November 11.

-On February 24, 2025, it was announced that Run The Jewels would be joining the Wu-Tang Clan on their farewell tour as the opening act.
+On February 24, 2025, it was announced that Run the Jewels would be joining Wu-Tang Clan on its farewell tour as the opening act.

+On June 17, 2026, as a part of the 10th anniversary celebration of The Mountain Will Fall, Run the Jewels, alongside Denzel Curry and TiaCorine, were featured in DJ Shadow's revamped version of "Nobody Speak", "Nobody Speak Part 2".